2010 University of Alabama in Huntsville shooting: Shooting

-The day of the shooting, Bishop taught her anatomy and neurosciences class at the University of Alabama in Huntsville (UAH).
+On the day of the shooting, Bishop taught her anatomy and neurosciences class at the University of Alabama in Huntsville (UAH).
 A student later said Bishop "seemed perfectly normal" during the lecture.
 Bishop then attended a biology department faculty meeting on the third floor of the Shelby Center for Science and Technology.
-According to witnesses, 12 or 13 people attended the meeting, which was described as "an ordinary faculty meeting."
+According to witnesses, 12 or 13 people attended the meeting, which was described as "an ordinary faculty meeting".
 Bishop's behavior was also described as "normal" just before the shooting.

 Bishop sat quietly at the meeting for 30 to 40 minutes before pulling out a Ruger P95 9mm handgun just before 4:00 p.m.
 A witness said that she "got up suddenly, took out a gun and started shooting at each one of us.
 She started with the one closest to her, and went down the row shooting her targets in the head."
 Another survivor said, "This wasn't random shooting around the room; this was execution style."
 Those who were shot were on one side of the oval table; the five on the other side dropped to the floor.

-After Bishop had fired several rounds, Debra Moriarity, a biochemistry professor, said that she pointed the gun at her and pulled the trigger, but heard only a "click," as her gun "either jammed or ran out of ammunition."
-She described Bishop as initially appearing "angry," then "perplexed."
+After Bishop had fired several rounds, Debra Moriarity, a biochemistry professor, said that she pointed the gun at her and pulled the trigger, but heard only a "click", as her gun "either jammed or ran out of ammunition".
+She described Bishop as initially appearing "angry", then "perplexed".
 Joseph Ng, an associate professor, said Moriarity attempted to stop Bishop by approaching her and asking her to stop, and helped the other survivors push Bishop from the room and block the door.
 Ng said, "Moriarity was probably the one that saved our lives.
 She was the one that initiated the rush."

 Investigation

 The suspected murder weapon was found in a bathroom on the second floor of the science building.
 Bishop did not have a permit to carry a concealed weapon.
 She was arrested a few minutes later outside the building.
 Shortly after her arrest, Bishop was quoted as saying, "It didn't happen.
 There's no way."
 When asked about the deaths of her colleagues, Bishop replied, "There's no way.
 They're still alive."

-Police interviewed Bishop's husband, James Anderson, after it was determined that she had called him to pick her up after the shooting; they did not charge him.
+Police interviewed Bishop's husband, Jimmy Anderson, after it was determined that she had called him to pick her up after the shooting; they did not charge him.
 The couple were seen leaving their home with duffel bags on Friday afternoon before the shooting.
 Anderson said that Bishop had borrowed the gun used in the shooting and that he had escorted her to an indoor shooting range in the weeks before the incident.